 - Act as a deterrent for poor behavior if people know they're being recorded.

-The messages available for this feature are all of the pre-recorded messages (including seasonal sounds) plus a special “chime” message.
+The messages available for this feature are all of the pre-recorded messages (including seasonal holiday sounds for Halloween, Thanksgiving, winter holidays, and more) plus a special “chime” message.
 The chime is designed to alert visitors that they are being monitored by a security system.

 This feature is controlled from the camera settings menu, by clicking on the gear-shaped settings icon from the camera list view.

 Scroll to the bottom of the device settings section, and you'll see the Detection Sound section.

 The on/off setting for this feature is a single toggle switch named “Play Sound on Detection”, in this Detection Sound section.
 By default, this feature is turned off.